 Having access to a workable phone or other electronic device is important for emergencies in certain clinical settings.
 Cell phones with enough power and tower accessibility assist in early response and better outcomes for people who are suffering a life-threatening emergency.
 Cellular telephone should be used FOR EMERGENCIES ONLY.
-Cell phones are not allowed in the operating rooms or private patient rooms.
+Use of cell phones is prohibited in the operating rooms or private patient rooms.